 "Grant me the power to bring the world revolution!"

-A 39-episode anime series that aired in 1997 from April to December; considered the "core" canon.
+A 39-episode anime series.
+Aired in 1997 from April to December; considered the "core" canon.

-An original animated feature film, released in 1999; considered an alternate continuity to the original series (and discussed in better detail below).
+An original animated feature film.
+Released in 1999; considered an alternate continuity to the original series.

-A pair of light novels (one focusing on Miki, the other on Saionji) published in 1998; perhaps the most obscure part of the Utena canon, these light novels make up another alternate continuity (though they bear the closest resemblance to the original manga).
+A pair of light novels.
+One focusing on Miki, the other on Saionji, published in 1998; perhaps the most obscure part of the Utena canon, these make up another alternate continuity (though they bear the closest resemblance to the original manga).